yxuansu/TaCL/chinese_benchmark/README.md

 you to set the actual batch size value as 128.

 ### (2) Inference:
 Use the same scripts provided in ./sh_folder/inference/ directory.
-Remeber to change --saved_ckpt_path parameter to your newly trained model.
+Remeber to change the --saved_ckpt_path parameter to the path of your newly trained model.